kambria-platform/capsule-wallet/README.md

 npm start
 ```

-The app will be run on port 5000 with https and support hot-loading.
+The app will be run on port `3000` with `https` and support hot-loading.
 (If the browser asks something, please trust it and process straight forward)

 ## Cheatsheet